-See the Creating an Extensible Document sections in this section for examples on how to incorporate parameters into an extensible document.
+See the Creating an Extensible Document sections for examples on how to incorporate parameters into an extensible document.

-See "Creating a Document in Microsoft PowerPoint" on page 289 for an example on how to incorporate substitution variables into an extensible document.
+See "Creating a Document in Microsoft PowerPoint" on page 286 for an example on how to incorporate substitution variables into an extensible document.

-You can also preserve formatting if you are inserting a parameter into an Extensible document.
+You can preserve formatting if you are inserting a parameter into an Extensible document.
 This is optional and allows you to include formatting and ensure formatting is preserved during updates.
 See Parameters in Extensible Documents for more information.